Black Friday Code: DIGEST35

 The Unexpected Truth About Candida and Gut Health

-The word “candida” strikes fear into the hearts of many, conjuring visions of terrible yeast infections, intestinal issues, and brain fog.
-And yet, candida is an inherent part of the human gut microbiome.
+The word “Candida” strikes fear into the hearts of many, conjuring visions of terrible yeast infections, intestinal issues, and brain fog.
+And yet, Candida is an inherent part of the human gut microbiome.
 Most of the time, it’s there, minding its own business and not giving us any trouble.
-But when candida goes rogue, it’s often a sign that something deeper is amiss, usually with our gut health, hormonal balance, and immune system.
-Rather than a root cause, candida can be a canary in the coal mine, signaling that something else needs to be addressed to bring the body back into balance.
+But when Candida goes rogue, it’s often a sign that something deeper is amiss, usually with our gut health, hormonal balance, and immune system.
+Rather than a root cause, Candida can be like a canary in the coal mine, signaling that something else needs to be addressed to bring the body back into balance.

-In this article, we’ll discuss what candida is and its role in the gut, symptoms of candida overgrowth, whether you should always try to kill off candida, the root cause of candida overgrowth, and how to set yourself up for peaceful coexistence with candida.
+In this article, we’ll discuss what Candida is and its role in the gut, symptoms of Candida overgrowth, and whether you should always try to kill off Candida.
+We’ll also shed light on the root cause of Candida overgrowth, and how to set yourself up for peaceful coexistence with Candida.

-Candida, the common name for Candida albicans, is a type of fungus and a perfectly natural part of the human gut microbiome [1].
-However, most people are familiar with candida as an irritating, itchy yeast infection that shows up in the mouth (oral thrush), skin, or genitals.
-You’ll often see a yeast infection appear after a round of antibiotics, as beneficial and harmful microorganisms alike are killed off in the gut, allowing candida species to grow and overpopulate the gut unchecked [2].
-(This is why it’s important to take probiotics along with a round of antibiotics!)
+Candida, short for Candida albicans, is a type of fungus and a perfectly natural part of the human gut microbiome 1.
+However, most people are familiar with Candida as an irritating, itchy yeast infection that shows up in the mouth (oral thrush), skin, or genitals.
+A yeast infection often appears after a round of antibiotics that kills beneficial and harmful microorganisms in the gut, allowing Candida to grow and overpopulate the gut 2.
+(This is why it’s important to take probiotics along with antibiotics!)

-Candida yeast infections (candidiasis) can also result from hormonal changes, including pregnancy, consuming a lot of sugar and/or alcohol in your diet, and taking certain medications like steroids or oral contraceptives.
-In general, women seem to be more prone to them than men [1].
+Candida yeast infections (medically known as candidiasis) can also result from hormonal changes, including pregnancy, consuming a lot of sugar or alcohol, and taking certain medications like steroids or oral contraceptives.
+In general, women seem to be more prone to candidiasis than men 1

-But if candida can so easily get out of control and wreak havoc on our systems, why do we have candida in our guts in the first place?
-We’re still learning exactly how and why candida lives in the human gut microbiota (along with other types of fungi), but for now, we can say that it does play a role in our health and well-being and maintaining homeostasis (balance) in the intestinal tract [3, 4].
+But if Candida can easily get out of control and wreak havoc on our systems, why do we have Candida in our guts in the first place?
+We’re still learning exactly how and why Candida lives in the human gut microbiota (along with other types of fungi).
+But for now, we can say that it does play a role in our health and well-being and maintaining homeostasis (balance) in the intestinal tract 3 4

-For example, research shows that C. albicans has coevolved with humans, and It’s possible that C. albicans can protect against lethal C. difficile infection (more commonly known as C. diff).
-This is one potential reason candida exists in our gut microbiome [5].
+For example, research shows that C. albicans coevolved with humans, and it might help protect us against lethal Clostridium difficile infections (more commonly known as C. diff).
+This is one potential reason Candida exists in our gut microbiome 5

 Symptoms of Candida Overgrowth

-Typical signs that candida has turned from a harmless or even beneficial microbe to a virulent fungal infection include [1, 6]:
+Typical signs that Candida has turned from a harmless or even helpful microbe to a virulent fungal infection include 1 6

 • Bloating